-Both men and women should use effective birth control while taking MAVENCLAD and for at least 6 months after the last dose in year 1 and year 2.
-Talk to your healthcare provider if you use birth control pills.
-You should use a second method of birth control on the days which you take MAVENCLAD and for at least 4 weeks after your last dose of each yearly treatment course.
+Both men and women taking MAVENCLAD should use effective birth control while on treatment and for at least 6 months after the last dose in year 1 and year 2.
+Ask your healthcare provider which contraceptive method is right for you.